h3xar0n/aws-security/README.md

 - With AWS Direct Connect plus VPN, you can combine one or more AWS Direct Connect dedicated network connections with the Amazon VPC VPN.
 - This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.

+### AWS ElastiCache
+- Supports encryption only for Redis 3.2.6, 4.0.10 and later, not Memcached.

 ## Incident Response